How to Invest During Retirement

 A Practical Example: John's Retirement

-Consider John, a Canadian who retires at age 65 with a $1,000,000 portfolio, with plans to withdraw $40,000 per year for 25 years.
-Let's compare the old and new strategies.
+Consider John, a Canadian who retires at age 65 with a $1,000,000 portfolio, planning to withdraw $40,000/year for 25 years.
+Comparing the old vs. new strategy:

-Modern Bucket Strategy
+Modern Bucket

 2% (Safe)